 Marriage Preparation Checklist

-To avoid getting wrapped up in the wedding instead of the marriage itself (which is most important) be sure to address all items on this list.
-Make time to sit down with your soon to be spouse and have a series of discussions on the following.
+To avoid getting wrapped up in the wedding instead of the marriage itself (which is most important), be sure to address all items on this checklist for wedding planning.

 1.Do a self-assessment

 During this assessment, examine your personal characteristics and determine how you can improve.
 Also, enlist the help of your partner to get their input.
 We all have things we can work on.

 2.Set life goals

 Also, discuss career aspirations and where you want to be in 5 years.
 This talk is just as much about what each other’s goals are as it is about whether you and your partner are on the same page.

 Very few reach the point of getting engaged without knowing where their partner stands both religiously and spiritually.
 Although true, you must have a conversation about how religion and spirituality will play a role in the marriage.

 Marriage goes beyond you and your spouse.
 Both parties must get along with and accept each other’s families as well.
 Otherwise, there will always be drama and tension that you can cut with a knife, especially on holidays.

-The best way to do this is work on building good relationships with each and every one of them.
-Invite the friends out to lunch or for coffee, chat and find commonalities to build genuine friendships.
+The best way to do this is to work on building good relationships with each and every one of them.
+Invite the friends out to lunch or for a coffee, chat, and find commonalities to build genuine friendships.